Synonym (taxonomy)

-Nerita bernhardi (left), described by Lovell Augustus Reeve in 1855, was later determined to be a junior subjective synonym to Nerita funiculata (right), which had already been described five years earlier by Karl Theodor Menke.
+Nerita bernhardi (left), described by Lovell Augustus Reeve in 1855, was later determined to be a junior subjective synonym to Nerita funiculata (right), which had been described five years earlier by Karl Theodor Menke.

-In taxonomy, a synonym is one of two or more scientific names that apply to the same taxon.
+In biological taxonomy, a synonym is one of two or more scientific names that apply to the same taxon.
 The botanical and zoological codes of nomenclature treat the concept of synonymy differently.